Probate Q&A Series

 • File a petition under Chapter 35A of the North Carolina General Statutes (N.C.
 Gen. Stat.
 Chapter 35A).

-• Serve notice on the proposed ward and close relatives at least 10 days before the hearing.
+• Serve notice on the respondent and other required persons as provided by Chapter 35A before the hearing.

 • Attend a hearing before the clerk.
-The clerk will evaluate evidence of incapacity and will consider less restrictive alternatives, such as a power of attorney.
+The clerk will evaluate evidence of incompetence and will consider less restrictive alternatives.

 2. Key Steps at a Glance

-• Gather proof of ownership and value for the replevin action.
+• Gather proof of ownership and value for the claim and delivery action.

-• Compile medical evidence and financial records for guardianship.
+• Compile relevant evidence and financial records for guardianship.

 • File the guardianship petition under N.C.
 Gen. Stat.
 Chapter 35A.